daringpatil3134/SPI_Serial_Peripheral_Interface_Verilog_Modules/README.md

 <strong>SET 3: TX_NEG = 0, RX_NEG = 1, LSB = 1, CHAR_LEN = 4</strong>
 ![image](https://github.com/daringpatil3134/SPI_Serial_Peripheral_Interface_Verilog_Modules/assets/83998270/b1e5b156-44bc-4709-b452-178254348cdb)

+## License
+This project is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
+You are free to:

+* Share — copy and redistribute the material in any medium or format
+* Adapt — remix, transform, and build upon the material

+Under the following terms:

+* Attribution — You must give appropriate credit, provide a link to the license, and indicate if changes were made.
+You may do so in any reasonable manner, but not in any way that suggests the licensor endorses you or your use.
+* NonCommercial — You may not use the material for commercial purposes.
+* ShareAlike — If you remix, transform, or build upon the material, you must distribute your contributions under the same license as the original.

+For more details, refer to the license.

 For More Details Please Refer The Project Report :- [SPI Design Project Report](https://drive.google.com/file/d/1IAZNETm_P4-l9MCdvRWQpI7wAFOC6SgX/view?usp=share_link)